-In February 2012, Brighton Chamber held a Big Debate to enable the city’s businesses to voice their views directly and, when it came to the vote, the Living Wage received an overwhelming business endorsement.
+The commission met for six months, examining how paying the Living Wage could potentially affect local businesses and employees, and how it might alleviate poverty in the city.
+In February 2012, Brighton Chamber held a Big Debate to enable the city’s businesses to voice their views directly.
+When it came to the vote, the Living Wage received an overwhelming business endorsement.

 In April 2012, the city’s Living Wage Commission announced that a business-led, two-year campaign for a Living Wage would be spearheaded by Brighton Chamber, with the goal of making Brighton and Hove a great example of how the Living Wage can become the normal and accepted minimum level of payment for all employers in the city.